Literary consonance

-Consonance is a stylistic literary device identified by the repetition of identical or similar consonants in neighboring words whose vowel sounds are different (e.g. coming home, hot foot).
+Consonance is a form of rhyme involving the repetition of identical or similar consonants in neighboring words whose vowel sounds are different (e.g., coming home, hot foot).
 Consonance may be regarded as the counterpart to the vowel-sound repetition known as assonance.

 Alliteration is a special case of consonance where the repeated consonant sound is at the stressed syllable, as in "few flocked to the fight" or "around the rugged rock the ragged rascal ran".
-Alliteration is usually distinguished from other types of consonance in poetic analysis, and has different uses and effects.
+Alliteration is usually distinguished from other types of consonance in poetic analysis and has different uses and effects; it is effective for increasing the emphasis of a passage or its memorability and as such is often used in slogans.